 AMP is one of the most polemic projects from Google inside the DEV and SEO communities.
 Every week new information appears with data both in favour and against the project, which in most of the cases shows an incorrect picture about it.

-Deciding whether to implement AMP or not can have a huge impact for some business, so it’s crucial to know what the pro and cons are and if they are completely true.
+Deciding whether to implement AMP or not can have a huge impact for some businesses, so it’s crucial to know what the pros and cons are and if they are completely true.

 Most of that data is usually flawed, meaningless or half-true, so in this post you will found a compilation of some of the most common assumptions, and what they hide.

 Important note!
 This is not an article in favour nor against AMP.
 It’s just an analysis of some assumptions, both favourable and not so favourable about it.

 - 1 example.com is getting XX% of its Google mobile traffic from AMP

 - 2 Bounce rate on AMP pages is really high